elfakyn/ColorShifter-qt/readme.md

 ColorShifter dynamically changes the Windows 7/8 theme colors by tapping into an undocumented API

+##Not working?

+If you have your theme set to very transparent, ColorShifter's changes will not be too visible.
+Try the following:

+* Press "Stop and quit" on ColorShifter
+* Right click on your Desktop, select Personalize
+* Click "Color" on the bottom, move the color intensity slider to the right
+* You can also uncheck "transparency" if you're using Windows 7
+* Start ColorShifter

+This works because ColorShifter takes the color intensity and transparency settings from what you set in "Personalize".

+Alternatively, check the "Override balance" checkbox in ColorShifter and increase the value to about 80-100.
+This manually sets the color intensity settings.

 ##Usage

 The main interface is split into three sections: